Home

 The Kenyan kitchen

-Although the large majority of Kenyans are Africans, people from other cultures - Arabs, Europeans, Indians and Pakistani - have led to quite some diversity in the Kenyan kitchen.
+Although the large majority of Kenyans are Africans, people from other cultures - Arabs, Europeans, Indians and Pakistani - have led to quite some diversity in Kenyan cuisine.
 Traditional African food is supplemented by British, Arab and Indian fare.

-As these developments have gone on for centuries, it's hard to seperate these influences from each other.
+As these developments have gone on for centuries, it's hard to separate these influences from each other.
 But common dishes in Kenya include beef or chicken with potatoes, rice or vegetables.
 Fruits are also eaten a lot with the main meals: bananas, pineapples and papaya are available throughout the year, and citrus fruits seasonally.
+Most meals in the country are also centered on Ugali, thick dough-like mass made from maize or cassava floor.

 Drinks: Kenya Coffee, Tea and More